Normalization for planar string diagrams and a quadratic equivalence algorithm: Linear-time solution to the word problem in the connected case

 A multigraph is a set of vertices $V$ and of edges $E$ where each edge $e \in E$ is associated with a set of one or two vertices $V(e)$.
 In other words it is an undirected graph where multiple edges can exist between two vertices, and loops are allowed.

 A planar map is a discrete representation of the embedding of a connected multigraph (seen as a topological space) in a surface.

-\begin{definition} A \emph{map} is a set $\Omega$ of \emph{darts} (or half-edges) and two permutations $x$ and $y$ of $\Omega$ such that $x^2 = 1$, $x$ has no stationary point, and the permutation group $G$ generated by $x$ and $y$ is transitive (for any $a,b \in \Omega$ there is $g \in G$ such that $g(a) = b$). \end{definition}
+\begin{defi} A \emph{map} is a set $\Omega$ of \emph{darts} (or half-edges) and two permutations $x$ and $y$ of $\Omega$ such that $x^2 = 1$, $x$ has no stationary point, and the permutation group $G$ generated by $x$ and $y$ is transitive (for any $a,b \in \Omega$ there is $g \in G$ such that $g(a) = b$). \end{defi}

 Two maps are isomorphic when there is a bijection between their sets of darts respecting the permutations $x$ and $y$ of both maps.

 In a map $m$, the cycles of $x$ are called edges of $m$.
 The cycles of $y$ are called faces of $m$.
 The cycles of $xy$ are called vertices.
 The Euler characteristic of $m$ is where $v$ is the number of vertices, $e$ of edges and $f$ of faces.
 A map $m$ is \emph{planar} if $\chi(m) = 2$.